 A lot of it is incorrect or out of date, and also varies depending on your specific circumstances or the area where you are buying.

-Consider hiring a buyer’s agent to buy real estate in Portugal
+Consider hiring a buyer’s agent to buy Portugal real estate

 For those who are looking to buy real estate in Portugal, a buyer’s agent can take a lot of stress out of the purchase process.

-A buyer’s agent will create a profile based upon your requirements and undertake an extensive search using multiple networks to ensure that you have access to the best choice of real estate.
+A buyer’s agent will create a profile based on your requirements and undertake an extensive search using multiple networks to ensure that you have access to the best choice of real estate.

 There is ultimately nothing better than the advice of a specialist who understands your requirements and has years of experience in the Portuguese real estate market.
 Unlike a realtor or an estate agent, a buyer’s agent works only for your interests, which means you will always get the best deal.